Mya (singer): Legacy and influence

 Vogues Alex Frank listed Mýa as one of the key influences on the female R&B artists of the 2000s, including Tinashe, FKA twigs and Jhené Aiko, even though these three are more often compared to Aaliyah.
 Lewis Dene of BBC Music applauded Mýa's ability to continue to "shrewdly bridge the gap between pop/R&B and street-level hip hop."
 The Daily Beasts Stereo Williams recognized Mýa as a trailblazer for artists like Tinashe and Kehlani while concluding her legacy is one that warrants celebrating.
 Music website Idolator epitomized "Case of the Ex (Whatcha Gonna Do)" as "everything that was great about turn-of-the millennium R&B".
 Essence and The Washington Post identifies Mýa as a classic "triple threat", commenting, "now having acted in such films as Havana Nights and Chicago and proved, under Savion Glover's aegis, she's a formidable dancer."
 However, noted "Mya's strongest trump card, overall, is charisma, one that mixing sweet, innocent girl next door and feisty hip-hop princess down the block."
-Mýa has been credited as an influence or inspiration by Melissa Steel, Liz, Ari Lennox, Ray BLK, Natasha, D∆WN (dance), Normani, Jazzy Amra, Sir Babygirl, Princess Nokia, Harloe, Chlöe, Victoria Monét, iLoveMakonnen, Child Actor, Dungeonesse, Vessel, and Kyla.
+Rolling Outs Nagashia Jackson salutes the singer as an "forward-thinking architect of contemporary R&B" and admires her abilities to continuously "blend traditional soul influences" in her music with "progressive electronic and hip-hop elements."
+Mýa has been credited as an influence or inspiration by Melissa Steel, Liz, Ari Lennox, Ray BLK, Natasha, D∆WN (dance), Normani, Jazzy Amra, Sir Babygirl, Princess Nokia, Harloe, Chloe Bailey, Victoria Monét, iLoveMakonnen, Child Actor, Dungeonesse, Vessel, and Kyla.